Barstool Sportsbook, one of the newer names in the US sports betting landscape, has made its way to Arizona.

 How does Barstool compare to other Arizona sportsbooks?

-Barstool Sportsbook has some catching up to do to reach the status of its top competitors.
+Barstool Sportsbook has some catching up to do to reach the status of its top competitors, such as BetRivers online sportsbook and Unibet in Arizona.
 That being said, the site still has a lot to offer.
 The welcome bonus is particularly enticing, and the sportsbook offers some features you can’t find at other legal sports betting sites.
 Taking everything into account, Barstool provides a quality product that should offer Arizona bettors a solid sports betting time.